vdW-DF-ahcx: a range-separated van der Waals density functional hybrid: GGA exchange and exchange holes

-Perdew and co-workers furthermore defined a modified-Gaussian form for the GGA exchange hole, $J_{\rm x}^{\rm GGA}(n(\mathbf{r}),s(\mathbf{r}))$.
-The overall logic as a weighted Gaussian hole form\cite{Singwe68,Singwe69,Singwe70,Perdew_1992:accurate_simple,pewa92} is essentially the same as in $J_{\rm x} ^{\rm HEG}$, but terms and exponents are now made functions of the scaled density gradient $s$.\cite{pewa86,pebuwa96,mulela09} Parameters are set by charge conservation, constraints, and physical arguments.
-Such GGA models for the exchange hole has been defined for PW86/rPW86 exchange and PBE and PBEsol exchange descriptions (denoted PBEx and PBEsolx).
-The details in setting $J_{\rm x}^{\rm GGA}(n(\mathbf{r}),s(\mathbf{r}))$ produce different enhancement factors, Eq.\ (\ref{eq:formalF}), and hence different exchange energy functional descriptions, rPW86, PBEx, PBEsolx.
+Perdew and co-workers furthermore defined a model for the GGA exchange hole, $J_{\rm x}^{\rm GGA}(n(\mathbf{r}),s(\mathbf{r}))$.
+The weighted-Gaussian-hole form closely resembles that of $J_{\rm x} ^{\rm HEG}$,\cite{Perdew_1992:accurate_simple} but terms and exponents are now made functions of the scaled density gradient $s$.\cite{pewa86,pebuwa96,PBEsol,mulela09} Parameters are set by charge conservation, constraints, and physics arguments.
+Such GGA models for the exchange hole have been defined for PW86/rPW86 exchange and PBE and PBEsol exchange descriptions (denoted PBEx and PBEsolx).
+The details in setting $J_{\rm x}^{\rm GGA}(n(\mathbf{r}),s(\mathbf{r}))$ produce different scaled-gradient enhancement factors, Eq.\ (\ref{eq:formalF}), and hence different exchange energy functional descriptions, rPW86, PBEx, PBEsolx.

-Connected with PBE design, EP also designed an oscillation-free exchange-hole form\cite{EP98} that simplified the definition of HSE as a PBE-based RSH.\cite{HSE03,HSE06} Signatures of Friedel oscillations are present in, for example, the PBE exchange hole (in the $s\to 0$ limit),\cite{pebuwa96} but they are not considered physical for descriptions of molecules.
-EP started by a slight modification of the LDA description, extracting a non-oscillatory hole form $J_{\rm EP,x}^{\rm LDA}(s)$ from refitting to QMC simulation results.
-Reapplying the same logic as in the original PW86/rPW86/PBEx analysis, EP thereby constructed a slightly modified oscillation-free exchange hole form $J_{\rm EP,x}^{\rm GGA}$.
+Connected with the PBE design, Ernzerhof and Perdew (EP) also designed an oscillation-free exchange-hole form,\cite{EP98} that simplified the definition of HSE as a PBE-based RSH.\cite{HSE03,HSE06} Signatures of Friedel oscillations are present in, for example, the PBE exchange hole (in the $s\to 0$ limit),\cite{pebuwa96} but they are not considered physical for descriptions of molecules.
+EP started by a slight modification of the LDA description to extract a non-oscillatory LDA-exchange hole form $J_{\rm EP,x}^{\rm LDA}(s)$ and then repeated the constraint-based GGA-exchange design to craft the oscillation-free exchange hole form $J_{\rm EP,x}^{\rm GGA}$.
 It has been used to analyze both PBEx and PBEsolx.\cite{EP98,Constantin09} This EP representation for PBEx was used with range-separation, Eq.\ (\ref{eq:rscoulomb}), to establish HSE.\cite{HSE03,HSE06}

 Characterizing the nature of the scaled exchange hole, Eq.\ (\ref{eq:GGAholeGeneral}) is equally relevant for the exchange components of vdW-DFs.
 This follows because the vdW-DF method presently relies on a GGA-type exchange, for example, cx13 (LV-rPW86) in the CX release.